 Balanced Voltage Provides Long Service Life

 A 3 phase rotary converter consists of an idler generator and control panel with switch assembly.
-The idler generator, also known as an induction motor, is the heart of the phase converter.
+The idler generator, also known as an induction motor, is the heart of the rotary phase converter.
 In operation, the two single phase lines are connected to two legs of the idler generator, which causes the idler generator to rotate.
 While rotating, voltage is induced on the third winding.
 The voltage generated from the winding of the third idle generator leg is coupled with the two single phase source lines to produce 3 phase power.
 Because most 3 phase applications require balanced voltage across all three phases, motor run capacitors balance voltage levels.
 Within the control panel, capacitors are wired across the two single phase legs and the third, manufactured generator leg.
-Capacitance is present at output terminals 1, 2, and 3 of the rotary phase converter and enables phase voltages to be balanced within 5% of each other.
+Capacitance is present at output terminals 1, 2, and 3 of the rotary converter and enables phase voltages to be balanced within 5% of each other.
 As a result, long service life of rotary phase converters and driven machinery can be expected.

 Correct Phase Converter Sizing and Application for Maximum Performance